 Start Your Expedition

-The Value of Strategic Workforce Management for Organizations
+The value of Strategic Workforce Management for organizations

 Phase Model

-Are You Facing the Challenge of Establishing Strategic Workforce Management in Your Organization?
+Are you facing the challenge of establishing Strategic Workforce Management in your organization?

 HR Strategy & Model Definition

-- Definition of the Planning Approach (e.g., driver-based planning)
+- Definition of the planning approach (e.g., driver-based planning)

-- Definition of Governance and Planning Process Methodology
+- Definition of governance and planning process methodology

-- Defining data integration (interfaces)
+- Definition of required data integration (interfaces)

 - Analysis of the current understanding and importance of SWM within the organization